KiraDiShira/Cracking/HashTables/Readme.md

 <img src="https://github.com/KiraDiShira/Cracking/blob/master/HashTables/Images/h7.png" />

+ We've introduced the notion of map, and now we'll introduce a very similar and natural notion of a **set**.

 <img src="https://github.com/KiraDiShira/Cracking/blob/master/HashTables/Images/h8.png" />

 What is a *hash table*?
 A hash table is any implementation of a set or a map which is using hashing, hash functions.
 It can even not use chaining.
 There are different ways to use hash functions to store a set or a map in memory.
 But chaining is one of the most frequently used methods to implement a hash table.